 Not everyone knows the ins and outs of choosing ideal service providers.
 Knowing you’ve taken all the important things into consideration will make you feel good about deciding who cleans your gutters.
 Let’s go through the things you should ask for in writing from your service provider when you’re scheduling a gutter cleaning.

 Scheduling a gutter cleaning should be an easy process, something that you are comfortable with and satisfied with from the beginning to the end, from scheduling to the work being completed, you should be happy all along the way.
-There are going to be people who are going to be at your home, somebody that you’ve never met before, possibly a new company that you’re using, and your neighbor referred them to you.
+There are going to be people who are going to be at your home, somebody that you’ve never met before, possibly a new company that you’re using, and your neighbour referred them to you.
 That’s wonderful— word of mouth recommendations are the best way to find a company because you know that they have performed the service for somebody that you know and that they were happy with it.
-But that does not mean that you still should not cover yourself, and just because your neighbor used them doesn’t mean that this is necessarily a legitimate company or somebody that you’re going to be satisfied with.
+But that does not mean that you still should not cover yourself, and just because your neighbour used them doesn’t mean that this is necessarily a legitimate company or somebody that you’re going to be satisfied with.
 Let’s go over five points that you should make sure that you have in writing from this company before they come out and perform the service for you:

 The easiest one is an appointment date and time confirmation.
 You want to make sure that they are sending you that at least a week or two, or if they’re coming out the next day, even just the day before.
 You want to know exactly the day and time that this service technician is going to be coming to your home and the time frame in which they expect to arrive, and whether or not they’re going to call you when they’re on their way.
 This way, if they don’t show up, you have it in writing and you can say, “You sent me this email, you said you would be here.
 I have it right here.”
 They can’t deny something that’s in writing to you.